raspibolt/raspibolt/raspibolt/raspibolt_68_shango.md

 ## Bonus guide: Shango Mobile Lightning Wallet
 *Difficulty: medium*

+> Please note: this guide has not been updated to LND 0.5 yet and might not work as intended.

 The mobile app Shango (http://shangoapp.com) allows the managment of the Lightning daemon on your RaspiBolt.
 It provides an status overview, lists peers, allows to open & close channels, make payments and create invoices.